Comment on page

 - If the test to be moved is a Routing/BGP test, or has included Network measurements with the Collect BGP data option selected, any BGP private peer will be removed from the test configuration.
 BGP private peers cannot be shared across account groups.

-- When a test assigned to one or more Cloud Agents or a Routing/BGP test is moved to a new organization, the cost in Cloud Units to run the test will be assumed by the new organization, starting from the date of ownership change.
-For organizations that have a per-month cap on Cloud Units, a check is performed during the ownership change process.
+- When a test assigned to one or more Cloud Agents or a Routing/BGP test is moved to a new organization, the cost in units to run the test will be assumed by the new organization, starting from the date of ownership change.
+For organizations that have a per-month cap on units, a check is performed during the ownership change process.
 If the organization's projected usage to the end of the monthly billing cycle would exceed the cap by assuming ownership of the test, the ownership change will be blocked.
-In order to make the change of ownership, the test configuration will require modification to consume fewer Cloud Units.
-Review the test configuration with the ThousandEyes Pricing Calculator, and see How Cloud Unit Consumption Works.
+In order to make the change of ownership, the test configuration will require modification to consume fewer units.
+Review the test configuration with the ThousandEyes Unit Calculator, and see how to use the calculator at Calculating Units.